 Beyond soil testing, foliage color and the history of the yard should also be considered.
 As far as timing goes, it’s ideal to provide slow-release fertilizer prior to the tree’s springtime growth spurt.
-While fertilization timing varies by location, by soil conditions, and by species, a good rule of thumb is to apply fertilizer as soon as the ground is workable in the spring.
+While fertilization timing varies by location, soil conditions, and by species, a good rule of thumb is to apply fertilizer as soon as the ground is workable in the spring.

-Importance of Fertilizing Portland trees in spring
+Importance of Fertilizing Portland Trees in Spring

 Spring tree fertilization is common as most trees have their greatest need for nutrients in the spring.
-In Portland this spring application usually happens in March or April as, rainy, cold weather wanes and sunny weather begins to show its face.
+In Portland, spring application usually happens in March or April as, rainy, cold weather wanes and sunny weather begins to show its face.
 Trees in the city need fertilization because many of the natural processes that take place to add nutrients to the soil are disrupted.
 Leaves and other debris are cleaned up before they can be re-incorporated into the soil.
 Soil is often compacted so many nutrients are washed away as urban runoff.
 Also, the presence of pollutants can strip nutrients from the soil or disrupt their absorption.

-If your tree is having health issues, fertilization is likely an important part of getting that tree back into tip top shape, but you need to be sure that the problem that caused the tree to be unhealthy has been resolved.
+If your tree is having health issues, fertilization is likely an important part of getting that tree back into tip-top shape, but you need to be sure that the problem that caused the tree to be unhealthy has been resolved.
 A Certified Arborist can help you identify and diagnose health issues.
-Trees are similar to humans in that when we are sick good nutrition can go a long way to getting us back on our feet, but in some cases additional medicine or other interventions are required to achieve and maintain our health.
+Trees are similar to humans in that when we are sick good nutrition can go a long way to getting us back on our feet, but in some cases, additional medicine or other interventions are required to achieve and maintain our health.

 - Chemical: This is your basic man-made chemical fertilizer.
-There are several reputable brands which have developed formulations made specifically for either Deciduous or Evergreen trees, and for application in either the spring or the fall.
+There are several reputable brands that have developed formulations made specifically for either Deciduous or Evergreen trees, and for application in either the spring or the fall.
 Two of the most popular brands are Jobes and Phc for trees.
 Jobes is a good quality one that has an organic option and is available at most Home Depot stores.
 Phc is a little harder to find but has excellent proven results and is what many professional arborists use.

-Fertilization options for trees also come is several application options.
+Fertilization options for trees also come in several application options.
 Fertilizer in most cases can’t be just spread on the ground surrounding the tree.
 It needs to be inserted under the soil 6”-12” down into the root zone of the tree.
 Those application options are:

 - Deep Root Fertilization: This is a liquid fertilizer pumped into the soil using a long wand attached to a commercial pump.
 This method is favored by professional arborists.